Protection of Minors

 |Age of Minor||Number of Staff||# of Minor Participants (Day)||# of Minor Participants (Overnight)|

 |5 years old & Younger||1||6||N/A|

 - 4.7.2 Appalachian prohibits One-on-One Contact with Minors.
 In limited circumstances, to the extent that a Minor would like to confide in a Program Staff member, the conversation must be conducted in a well illuminated area and remain open to observation by another Program Staff member.

 The Director of Conference and Camp Services shall be responsible for the development and management of University procedures for housing Minors in University facilities for overnight Youth Programs.
 These procedures will be developed in collaboration with University Housing.
 However, in no event should a Minor under the age of 9 be allowed to participate in an overnight Youth Program.

 - 4.9.1 Administration of this policy shall be consistent with federal and state law and regulations, UNC System policies, and policies of the University.

-- 4.9.2 The Chancellor has delegated authority and oversight for the administration and implementation of this policy to the Vice Chancellor of Business Affairs, including the process and mechanism for enforcement and sanctions.
-The Director of Conference and Camp Services will be responsible for the development and management of University procedures consistent with this policy with oversight from the Vice Chancellor of Business Affairs, including procedures to ensure that all Youth Programs have complied with background checks and training of Program Staff as prescribed under this policy.
+- 4.9.2 The Chancellor has delegated authority and oversight for the administration and implementation of this policy to the Vice Chancellor of Finance and Operations, including the process and mechanism for enforcement and sanctions.
+The Director of Conference and Camp Services will be responsible for the development and management of University procedures consistent with this policy with oversight from the Vice Chancellor of Finance and Operations, including procedures to ensure that all Youth Programs have complied with background checks and training of Program Staff as prescribed under this policy.

 - 4.9.3 Youth Programs and Program Staff are required to adhere to Youth Program procedures developed by Conference and Camp services, as well as federal and state laws pertaining to the supervision of Minors.